8 Sights in Sanlúcar de Barrameda, Spain (with Map and Images)

 Show sight on map

-The Church of Nuestra Señora de la O in the Spanish city of Sanlúcar de Barrameda, in the Andalusian province of Cádiz, is a Catholic temple built in Mudejar style.
-It is the Main Parish Church of the city.
-It was declared a National Historic-Artistic Monument in 1931 and, as an Asset of Cultural Interest, is part of the Historic-Artistic Site of Sanlúcar de Barrameda, declared as such in 1973.
+The church of Nuestra Señora de la O in the Spanish city of Sanlúcar de Barrameda, in the Andalusian province of Cadiz, is a Roman Catholic church.
+This is the Main Church of Sanlúcar and is the main temple of the Parish Church of Nuestra Señora de la O. It was declared a National Historic-Artistic Monument in 1931 and, as an Asset of Cultural Interest, it is part of the Historic-Artistic Complex of Sanlúcar de Barrameda, declared as such in 1973.

 Wikipedia: Iglesia de Nuestra Señora de la O (Sanlúcar de Barrameda) (ES)